Lack of Follow Up Syndrome

 - Low priority.
 Time and money are the two primary commodities.
 The problem you solve lacks urgency.
 So she opts for a quick temporary fix to buy her some time.

 Consider your own decision making process.
 How often do you say “yes” immediately after an initial meeting?
-Do you rely on your gut or do you thoroughly think things through?Your success relies on your follow up.
-Don’t say no to 98% of the people who aren’t ready to say yes after the first conversation.
+Do you rely on your gut or do you thoroughly think things through?Your #accounting firm's success relies on your follow up.
+It's the prime reason why potential clients move on and don't engage your firm's services.
 Read full post. #getpaidwhatyoureworth Click To Tweet

 People require information and trust before they say yes.
 Yet 80 percent of the time lack of follow up causes a warm connection to turn cold.